LincolnRychecky/Twitter-Streams-GCP-Dataflow/README.md

 Using this medium article as a basis for the project: https://medium.com/syntio/streaming-data-from-twitter-to-gcp-7b92c84211a7

 Raegan, you will need to download Docker Desktop as well.

+I have also added you as a coowner to the Google Cloud Project so you should have full access: https://console.cloud.google.com/iam-admin/iam?project=twitter-streams-345620